 - One scholarly paper (no more than 35 pages in length)

-- Two letters of recommendation from senior colleagues to whom candidates should send their research proposal and teaching proposal.
+- Two letters of recommendation from senior colleagues in your field (from any institution) to whom candidates should send their research proposal and teaching proposal.
 Letters of recommendation should include an evaluation of the candidate’s proposed research and teaching statements.
 Please ask referees to submit their letters directly through the application link.
-Letters must be submitted on or before OCTOBER 1, 2019.
+Letters must be submitted on or before OCTOBER 1, 2020.